Skip to main content

 Things that have been impossible in Excel for thirty years.

-Six capabilities, free the moment the substrate is code.
+Six capabilities, free the moment the foundation is code.
 Each one is the kind of thing a senior modeler has wanted for a decade and worked around for a decade.

 Hero capability · the reviewer's side